Balance disorder exercises

 This can lead to developing new patterns of movement to compensate for the change and to avoid movements that can increase their symptoms.

-For example, a person might adopt restricting their neck movement and might swivel their entire body rather than just the head in turning to look at something, or might always look down at the floor to avoid excess visual input.
+For example, a person might adopt restricting their neck movement and might swivel their entire body rather than just the head in turning to look at something.
+Or they might always look down at the floor to avoid excess visual input.

-Unfortunately, these types of adaptation can result in other symptoms of headache, neck ache, muscle stiffness, general fatigue, and if not altered can make the symptoms much worse.
+Unfortunately, these types of adaptation can result in other symptoms.
+It causes headaches, neck ache, muscle stiffness, general fatigue, and if not altered can make the symptoms much worse.

 Balance retraining exercises (vestibular rehabilitation)